-This document was prepared under a grant from FEMA's Grant Programs Directorate, U.S. Department of Homeland Security.
+This document was prepared under a grant from the Federal Emergency Management Agency's (FEMA) Grant Programs Directorate, U.S. Department of Homeland Security.
 Points of view or opinions expressed in this document are those of the authors and do not necessarily represent the official position or policies of FEMA's Grant Programs Directorate or the U.S. Department of Homeland Security.